kokoagb/ycode-assignment/README.md

 - Seed
 - Run the server

-In the Client directory, install dependencies first then run the app
+In the Client directory, install dependencies first then run the app (tested with Node v10.16.3)